IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ##  The UCL Extension to the ACL Model

-   This module specifies an extension to the "ietf-access-control-list" model {{!RFC8519}}.
+   This module specifies an extension to the "ietf-access-control-list" module {{!RFC8519}}.
 This extension adds endpoint groups so that an endpoint group identifier can be matched upon, and also enable access control policy activation based on date and time conditions.